Medical Mutual of Ohio: In the community

 Medical Mutual is the "Official Health Insurer" of a variety of organizations.
-Medical Mutual insures numerous professional sports teams, including the Cleveland Cavaliers, Cleveland Indians, Cincinnati Bengals and Columbus Blue Jackets.
+Medical Mutual insures numerous professional sports teams, including the Cleveland Cavaliers, Cleveland Guardians, Cincinnati Bengals and Columbus Blue Jackets.
 Besides professional teams, the company is also the official insurer of numerous colleges and universities and local organizations, like the Rock and Roll Hall of Fame and Museum.

 In May 2022, Medical Mutual announced a $1 million donation to Cuyahoga Community College Foundation to address the immediate needs of Tri-C students.
 The donation aims to support a three-part initiative, using funding to establish the Medical Mutual Workforce Training Endowed Scholarship, the Medical Mutual Student Response Endowment Fund and support the expansion of the Western Campus Food Pantry.